mlclem/lost_cat_app/recipe/recipe.md

 end

 class Cat
-  def initialize(name, phone, description )
+  def initialize(name, phone, description, passwd )
     # name is a string
     # phone is a string
     # description is a string